 Inside and out

 During the first week of classes, many of my professors told me I would learn in the classroom, but that it was important to apply what I learned outside the classroom, as well.
 K-State professors make education immediately applicable to the real world.
 With more than 3,800 courses, you're sure to find something that not only fits your career goals, but can help you grow as an individual before you even have a degree.

 My favorite professor in college was Gayle Spencer, who taught my final leadership studies course, LEAD 450.
 I loved Dr. Spencer because she expected a lot of her students, but also was always willing to help.
 Even if you aren't fortunate enough to have a class with Dr. Spencer, chances are you'll find a favorite professor of your own, because K-State is full of great teachers.
 In fact, K-State has more CASE/Carnegie Professor of the Year winners than any public research university in the country.

 I recommend finding a mentor.
 A great way to do this is through K-State's Guide to Personal Success program, or GPS, which matches first-year students to K-State faculty, staff or graduate students.
 Your mentor can guide you to programs and activities that fit your interests.

-The Konza Prairie is a great little taste of Kansas.
+The Konza Prairie is a great little taste of Kansas and a place where I love to take guests.
 Since I'm from the area, I spent a lot time there as I was growing up, and continued to visit this great spot throughout college.
 Not only does the Konza Prairie offer some breathtaking views of the Flint Hills, but you can learn a lot about all of the cool K-State research that takes place there.

 Communication is key.
 It's important to set up ground rules right away, and establish routines, like a cleaning schedule.
 This way you can hold each other accountable.
 If you run into a difficult situation, it’s important to speak to your roommate face to face.